2026 Estate Planning Checklist Boston

 2. Create Key Estate Documents

-These legal papers are the foundation of a solid plan:
+These legal documents are the foundation of a solid plan:

 ✔️ Last Will and Testament

-This document explains how you want your property distributed and names the person (executor) who will handle your estate.
+This document explains how you want your property distributed and names the person (Personal Representative, commonly known as an Executor) who will handle your estate.

 ✔️ Revocable Living Trust

-A trust can help your family avoid a long and public probate process and manage your assets more smoothly.
+A trust can help your family avoid the long and public probate process and manage your assets more smoothly.

-This lets someone you trust handle your financial affairs if you’re unable to do so.
+This empowers someone you trust to handle financial and many other affairs on your behalf if you’re unable to do so.

-This lets you choose someone to make medical decisions for you if you’re unable to communicate your wishes.
+This lets you choose someone, known as your health care agent, to make medical decisions for you if you’re unable to communicate your wishes.
 In Massachusetts, it’s governed under specific state laws.

 ✔️ Living Will / Advance Directive

-This tells doctors what kind of treatment you do or don’t want near the end of life.
+This tells your doctors and loved ones what kind of treatment you do or don’t want near the end of life.

 Tip: Keep copies of these documents with your medical records and give one to your health care agent.

-A good plan names people you trust to act on your behalf:
+Your good plan names people the following people to act on your behalf:

 • Guardian for Minor Children if you have kids under 18